Skyshader77/Lacryma-Hydra/chapter13.typ

 The Hydra made a parody of a laugh.

 The stumps that became the heads retreated.
 Blood and bones bulged from the injuries.
+All made a horrible gurgling sound.
 To her horror, flesh arose from the decapitated sections.
 It blossomed akin to a fetid flower.
 Four new heads emerged.
+All made detestable grimaces.

+Nix did not fancy this.
+The monster had acquired some sort of confidence.
+According to Baba's encyclopedias, Hydras preferred to ambush their prey.
+The sole reason why this one would face its food source head on was that it had learned not to fear humanity anymore.

+_I have to do everything myself,_ thought Nix.

+Nix whistled.
 Spartak joined the melee, gnawing at one head.
 The Hydra wailed, sending her dog flying in the air before smashing it down with a tentacle.
 She tried to reach Spartak.
 A wall of hideous heads obstructed her.
 Nix kept on slashing.
 Something bit her leg.
 She screamed.
 One of the Hydra's visages crunched her heel, lifting her up in the air.
+Her arms flailed in the air.

 "Nooooooooot scaaaaaaaaaaaaryyyyyyyyyy," taunted the thing.
+One of its heads opened its gaping mouth.

 She liquefied her leg, freeing herself from its grip.
+A grimy substance followed her blood.
 Venom.
 It had entered her body.
 Nix spun around herself, her blood swords forming a wheel of serrating blades.
 She threw herself against the thing, pressing her arms against its swarm of heads.
 Tentacles, appendages and heads were propelled in the air.
 The creature roared in pain.

 _At least it knows pain,_ thought Nix.

+"Who birthed you?" asked Nix.

+"Gooooooooooooooo...Goooooooooooooooooooooood" hissed the thing.

 The assault had to continue.
 She had the initiative and any tactician agreed that losing it was a mistake.
 Blood splattered on her face.
 Her blood blades tore through bones and flesh alike.
+Nix was the heavy calvary that plowed through a disorganized phalanx, a hot sword carving a bloody path through cheese.
 She lost count of the number of heads she had cut of.
+Was it ten?
+Twenty?
 How many did this creature possess?
 The books only mentioned Hydras with 5-6 heads.
 This one had more than thrice that number.

+Nix continued her charge.
+The enemy shield wall had reached its breaking point.
+She could feel it.
+By the time she had cut down the forest of heads, she would reach the sleeping princess' castle.
+There lied the Hydra's heart.
+Like a charming prince, Nix would claim her prize and add the trophy to her gallery.

 A searing pain in her abdomen stopped her carnage.
+Nix fell, clutching her stomach.
-A mixture of green and black fluid glowed in her veins.
+A mixture of green and black fluids glowed in her veins.
 Her right leg grew numb.
+Her vision fluttered.
 The poison.
 Within hours no minutes, she would not be able to run anymore.
 Claradore would know what to do.
+He had an antidote.

+Spartak shielded her front.
+A head came at her only for her dog to headbutt it.
+The head winced in agony, one of its eyeballs dangling on Spartak's jaws.

+Nix mustered every droplet of strength she could find to stand up.
+Her breathing had slowed even though her life now depended on it.
 In front of her, more heads sprouted from the thing's severed organs.

+She tried reforging a blood blade.
+Her arm refused her command.
+The blood filaments failed to converge.
+Nix cursed.
+To lose because of attrition to an animal of all things.

+The innumerable heads stared at both her and Spartak.
+They gloated with their satire of a smile.
 It was a futile endeavor.
+She looked behind her.
+A dead end greeted her.

-She needed fire.
+Nix needed fire.
 A lot of it.
 To her knowledge, a Hydra of this size must have at least eighty heads.
 A conservative estimate would be that its body took up the entirety of the sewers.
 Not even a legion could dislodge it.

-She looked behind her.
-A dead end greeted her.